Model-independent pricing with insider information: a Skorokhod embedding approach: Informed robust pricing

 We define the space of \emph{stopped paths} as

 and equip it with the distance $d_\Scal$ defined for $s<t$ by

 which turns $\Scal$ into a Polish space.
-The space $\Scal$ is a convenient way of encoding optionality of a process in our pathwise setup, e.g.\ \cite[Theorem IV.\ 97]{DeMeA} (using different notation).
-Note that optionality is equivalent to predictability, since we consider only continuous paths.
-More precisely, we put
+The space $\Scal$ is a convenient way of encoding optionality of a process in our pathwise setup, see e.g.\ \cite[Theorem IV.\ 97]{DeMeA}; note that optionality is equivalent to predictability, since we consider only continuous paths.
+More precisely, we set

 where $\omega|_{[0,t]}$ denotes the restriction of $\omega$ to $[0,t]$.
 Then a process $X$ with $X_0=s_0$ is optional if and only if there is a Borel function $H:\Scal\to\R$ such that $X=H\circ r$.